andrewjradcliffe/HeavyGraphs.jl/README.md

 -- the computational complexity is terrible, the constructors rather esoteric, and memory locality an abomination.
 However, it was an excellent playground for all manner of advanced design patterns in Julia.
-But, for the prospective readership, the author advises to the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) -- if disobeyed, one's work will end at precisely the location of this package (i.e. the rubbish heap).
+But, for the prospective readership, the author advises the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) -- if disobeyed, one's work will end at precisely the location of this package (i.e. the rubbish heap).